-A Week from Today, Georgia Plans to Execute a Black Man Whose Juror Wondered if 'Black People Even Have Souls'
+Georgia Plans To Execute A Black Man Whose Juror Wondered If 'Black People Even Have Souls'

-A week from today, the State of Georgia plans to execute an intellectually disabled black man who was sentenced to death by a jury that included a man who wondered if “black people even have souls.”
+On September 26th, the State of Georgia plans to execute an intellectually disabled black man who was sentenced to death by a jury that included a man who wondered if “black people even have souls.”

 Keith Tharpe, 59, was convicted of murder in Jones County, Georgia, in 1991.
-Tharpe’s prosecutor, Joseph Briley, had earned a reputation for favoring peremptory strikes in jury selection, and his strategy was no different in Tharpe’s case: he successfully got rid of 5 out of 8 competent black jurors.
+Tharpe’s prosecutor, Joseph Briley, had earned a reputation for favoring peremptory strikes in jury selection, and his strategy was no different in Tharpe’s case: He successfully got rid of five out of eight competent black jurors.
 A white juror, Barnie Gattie, sailed through Briley’s selection process.

 When the affidavit became known, Georgia did everything in its power to mitigate and downplay the damage, obtaining a new affidavit from Gattie, who claimed to have been drunk when he said those things, and drunk when he reviewed (and corrected and signed) the original document.
 He did not back down from his racist diatribe, though he claimed that he hadn’t shared those thoughts with other members of the jury.